apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

 - The configuration for the embedded Apache Tomcat is now allowed to create multiple connectors and ports.
 The `secure` and `scheme` attributes are also customizable.
+- Rules for redirecting to a service after a logout operation are now tightened to make sure protocol cross-over is not possible.
 - The OpenID Connect userinfo endpoint is now able to correctly process mapped claims defined in CAS configuration.